DiabloSerpent/simple_sudoku_generator/README.md

 - make intersection_removal emit different history entries based on each digit contained in the intersection
 - make `ROW_INDICIES`, `COL_INDICES`, and `BOX_INDICES` vars?
+- make more helper methods in Cell struct to make code less repetitive
+  - and maybe break up code blocks for readability?